 Get a degree that goes way beyond fashion.

 So you want to study fashion?
-Design school is one option if you just want to study, well, design.
-But try this on for size: you could come to URI and get the breadth of a full university education, engage in a whole lot of interdisciplinary work with such areas as business, theatre, art, and public relations, learn about the science of fibers and fabrics, and maybe even get a second degree in Italian or French.
+Design school is one option.
+But try this on for size: you could come to URI and get the breadth of a full university education, engage in interdisciplinary work in such areas as business, theatre, art, and public relations, learn about the science of fibers and fabrics—and maybe even get a second degree in Italian or French.

-URI’s degrees in Textiles, Fashion Merchandising, and Design, and Textile Marketing cover the entire supply chain and prepare you for the wide range of careers that the industry has to offer.
-When you graduate, you’ll be well prepared for positions such as assistant designer, fashion merchandiser, production coordinator, retail manager, allocation analyst, assistant buyer, and quality control specialist.
-And that’s just to name a few of your options.
+Our degrees in Textiles, Fashion Merchandising and Design and Textile Marketing cover the entire supply chain, preparing you for the wide range of careers the industry offers.
+When you graduate, you’ll be well prepared for positions such as assistant designer, fashion merchandiser, production coordinator, retail manager, allocation analyst, assistant buyer, and quality control specialist—just to name a few.